airladon/FigureOne/docs/README.md

 and bounding frame.

-Use `width`, `height` and `position` to define the size of the plot area (area where the traces are drawn) and where it is in the diagram.
+Use `width`, `height` and `position` to define the size of the plot area (area where the traces are drawn) and where it is in the figure.

 ### Properties